walterhiggins/WMPJS/README.md

     };
     exports.roll = roll;

-The above code is similar to code from the previous recipe except I declare a new variable called *sides* and the number 6 is assigned to it.
-On the following line the math used is `result = result * sides` instead of `result = result * 6` as in the previous recipe.
+The above code is similar to code from the previous chapter except I declare a new variable called *sides* and the number 6 is assigned to it.
+On the following line the math used is `result = result * sides` instead of `result = result * 6` as in the previous chapter.
 So all we've done is create a new variable called *sides* to store the number of sides.
-This function behaves absolutely the same as the previous recipe.
+This function behaves absolutely the same as the previous chapter.
 But what if we could somehow change the value of the *sides* variable before each call to *roll* ?
 Let's change the code once more:

-<caption>Listing 3.2: Rolling Dice - sides as a parameter.</caption>
+<caption>Listing 7.2: Rolling Dice - sides as a parameter.</caption>

     function roll( sides ) {
       var result = Math.random();